 After we diagnosed and troubleshoot the underlying DKIM issues, and the sender’s emails were protected by both SPF and DKIM again, and we saw a drastic dip in authentication failures.
 When we looked at the same domains over a seven day period after the intervention, we saw:

 As you can see, following our best practice of having both SPF and DKIM configured to pass and align will provide your outbound emails with the greatest level of protection.
-Authentication using both protocols is the most resilient approach and will have a positive effect on your email deliverability.
+SPF and DKIM authentication is the most resilient approach and will have a positive effect on your email deliverability.